Ask any realtor—and most people in general—to describe their business plan in a few sentences, and you’re likely to get the same answer:

 3) Take a picture of the card’s barcode or QR code, and share the picture in your private FB group.

-Starbucks will honor the barcode and charge the coffee to Shannon’s card, regardless of who shows the code at the counter.
-It’s a way for Shannon to buy the coffee without impacting anyone’s schedule.
+Starbucks will honor the barcode and charge the coffee to your card, regardless of who shows the code at the counter.
+It’s a way to buy the coffee without impacting anyone’s schedule.

 This method works at Starbucks, Baskin Robins, Dunkin Donuts, basically anything with a Pay By App system.